Thinking of something meaningful to do? Why not spend time with a sad friend and be sad together?

 6. It lets you help other people when they are sad.

 It’s weird to think, but not everyone actually knows how to feel sad.
 Think of a family member you’ve never seen cry–what’s going on there?
-Is that a sign that they’re emotionally strong, or they need to ask for help but don’t know how?
+Is that a sign that they’re emotionally strong, or do they need to ask for help but don’t know how?

 7. It’s especially good to pair with mindfulness.